 Area Description This area is upstream of the DART line and includes a park with small pedestrian bridge, which is a flood plain to Harmonstown Road which has a flood defence incorporated in it.
 It runs to the rear of Moatfield Road to Tonlegee Road to the Malahide Road, to Barryscourt Road, Clonshaugh Road and south of Clonshaugh Industrial Estate to M1/ M50 boundary.
 Flood risk areas include green areas adjacent to river which act as flood plains.
 Development in this area is mainly low to medium density residential with some commercial areas close to the river but current flood risk appears to be outside of existing development areas.
-SDRAs within this Area N/A Benefitting from This area of parkland downstream of
+SDRAs within this Area N/A Benefitting from Defences (flood relief scheme works) This area of parkland downstream of Harmonstown Road to the DART line benefits from new flood defences up to the 100-year flood level.
+The rest of this area apart from bridge restrictions does not benefit from flood defences.
+Sensitivity to Climate Change Generally low - Flood Zones A and B show some difference in extent, but this is largely within open